C19-SFU-Econ/COVID-19-Canada-alert-levels/README.md

 Ontario (contemporaneous)
 ![Ontario](ON_1.png?view=raw)
 -->
-*Notes: "daily cases per mln" is computed as the weekly average daily cases per million for dates t-6 to t.
+*Notes: "daily cases per mln" is computed as the weekly average daily cases per million people for dates t-6 to t.
 The percentage number reported in each sub-panel's title is the respective region's share of provincial population.*